TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: Related Work

 \subsection{Threats to Watermarking Techniques}

-Several works have been proposed to assess watermark resilience to malicious adversaries trying to remove~\cite{Hitaj2019evasion, wang2019attacks, namba2019robust, neural_cleanse}, overwrite~\cite{wang2019attacks}, forge~\cite{Xu2019ANM, fan2019rethinking} and detect them~\cite{wang2019attacks, shafieinejad_watermarking_robustness}.
+Several works have been proposed to assess watermark resilience to malicious adversaries trying to remove~\cite{Hitaj2019evasion,wang2019attacks,namba2019robust,neural_cleanse}, overwrite~\cite{wang2019attacks}, forge~\cite{Xu2019ANM,fan2019rethinking} and detect them~\cite{wang2019attacks,shafieinejad_watermarking_robustness}.
 Wang et al.~\cite{neural_cleanse} propose a generalized technique to detect and mitigate backdoors in DNNs that can be applied to mitigate backdoor-based watermarking schemes.
-Chen et al.~\cite{chen_refit} propose REFIT, a framework to remove watermarks through fine-tuning.
-They show that making a model forget part of the task it was initially trained on, can effectively remove watermarks.
-They do that by devising a learning rate schedule, fine-tuning with additional data, and using elastic weight consolidation~\cite{Kirkpatrick2017OvercomingCF}.
-We demonstrate the robustness of \name against the removal techniques proposed by Chen et al.~\cite{chen_refit} in Section~\ref{sec:robustness}.
-Wang et al.~\cite{wang2019attacks} demonstrate that many watermarking schemes that embed watermarks into model parameters, change the model weight distribution, thus making the watermarks detectable.
-Additionally, they propose an attack to disrupt watermarks embedded with the methods of Uchida et al.~\cite{uchida_embedding}, detecting the watermark by analyzing the model parameters distribution.
-We show that \name does not alter the distribution of the model parameters in Section~\ref{sec:secrecy}, thus making the attack proposed by Wang et al.~\cite{wang2019attacks} ineffective.
-Shafieinejad et al.~\cite{shafieinejad_watermarking_robustness} present a technique to remove watermarks in the white-box and black-box settings by exploiting the fact that backdoor-based watermarks use additional data points as trigger for watermarking.
-These points are outliers and applying methods to avoid over-fitting is useful to remove these kinds of watermarks.
-This technique is ineffective against \name since the \name watermark does not introduce a backdoor in the model.
+Chen et al.~\cite{chen_refit} propose REFIT, a framework to remove watermarks through a type of malicious modification of the watermarked model.
+They show that making a model forget part of the task it was initially trained on can effectively remove watermarks.
+They do that by devising a malicious learning rate schedule, using additional data, and using elastic weight consolidation~\cite{Kirkpatrick2017OvercomingCF}.
+REFIT was shown to be effective in removing watermarks based on prior techniques~\cite{uchida_embedding,Nagai2018DigitalWF,wang_dnn2020,song2017machine,deepsign2019,backdoor2018watermark,Chen2019BlackMarksBM,wang_riga}.
+On the contrary, as we show in Section~\ref{sec:security}, \name is unaffected by the removal techniques proposed by REFIT.

 Xu et al.~\cite{Xu2019ANM} propose an attack that can forge the backdoor-based watermark by finding the trigger inputs and then claiming ownership of the model. \name does not use any trigger inputs, thus making this type of attack ineffective.
-Moreover, due to \name foundations on CDMA, only the proprietary of the spreading codes (i.e., the key to generate them) can retrieve the watermark and claim legitimate ownership.
+Moreover, due to \name foundations on CDMA, only the proprietary of the spreading codes (i.e., the secret key to generate them) can retrieve the watermark and claim ownership, thus rendering a forging attack such as~\cite{Xu2019ANM} unfeasible.